 Although VAWA provides protection against termination of assistance for victims of domestic violence, it does not provide such protection for perpetrators.
 VAWA gives Bath Housing the explicit authority to "terminate assistance to any individual who is a tenant or lawful occupant and who engages in criminal acts of physical violence against family members or others" without terminating assistance to "or otherwise penalizing the victim of such violence who is also a tenant or lawful occupant."
 This authority is not dependent on a bifurcated lease or other eviction action by an owner against an individual family member.
 Further, this authority supersedes any local, state, or other federal law to the contrary.
-However, if Bath Housing chooses to exercise this authority, it must follow any procedures prescribed by HUD or by applicable local, state, or federal law regarding termination of assistance.
-This means that Bath Housing must follow the same rules when terminating assistance to an individual as it would when terminating the assistance of an entire family [3/16/07 Federal Register notice on the applicability of VAWA to HUD programs].
+However, if Bath Housing chooses to exercise this authority, it must follow any procedures prescribed by HUD or by applicable local, state, or federal law regarding termination of assistance to an individual as it would when terminating the assistance of an entire family [3/16/07 Federal Register notice on the applicability of VAWA to HUD programs].